Make this easy lo mein at home with low carb noodles in just 15 minutes! It’s better than takeout and totally customizable!

 The best soy sauce to use

 I’m a big fan of tamari and coconut aminos.
-I know, these aren’t technically soy sauce, but I use them often and they work just as well in this recipe.
+I know, these aren’t technically soy sauce, but I use them often as a soy sauce substitute and they work just as well in this recipe.
 Here are a few options:

 Tamari – is so very much like regular soy sauce, it’s just gluten-free.
 It’s made only with soybeans (no wheat).
-Can you substitute tamari for soy sauce?
+Can tamari substitute for soy sauce?
 Yes – absolutely!
 Most people won’t notice any difference between the two.
 I’m with most people on this one.

 Coconut aminos – What exactly is coconut aminos, anyway?
 This is a dark colored sauce that is very similar to soy sauce and tamari.
 Instead of being made from soy, it is made from the sap of the coconut plant – not the coconuts.
-The sap is fermented, producing a savory, allergy-free alternative to soy.
+The sap is fermented, producing a savory, allergy-free and gluten-free soy sauce alternative.

 Dark soy sauce – Is slightly darker and thicker than regular soy sauce.
 It has a richer, sweeter taste and is often used to add a deeper ‘soy sauce’ taste and darker color to dishes.
 If you have this in your pantry, now is the time to use it!
-For this recipe, substitute half it for half of the regular soy sauce.
+For this recipe, split the regular soy sauce measurement into half regular and half dark.
 It is very strong and cannot be used in place of regular soy sauce.
 It will completely overpower your dish.

 Light soy sauce – Where dark soy sauce is mainly used for giving color to dishes, light soy sauce is mainly added for flavor.
 If you don’t want your noodles to be stained from a darker soy sauce, this is a good option.
 It can also be used interchangeably with regular soy sauce.

-Regular soy sauce – this is your ‘all purpose soy sauce’.
+Regular soy sauce – this is your ‘all purpose soy sauce'.
 It provides a robust soy flavor without staining the noodles.
-This is perfect for pretty much everything – dipping (think sushi), salad dressings, noodles, vegetables, stir frys, etc.
+This is perfect for pretty much everything - dipping (think sushi), salad dressings, noodles, vegetables, stir frys, and many other low carb Asian recipes.

 Toasted sesame oil